tooledesign/pybna/import.md

 they are automatically clipped to the study area.
 Blocks can be obtained in one of three ways: path to a file, URL, or US state FIPS code.

+It is entirely possible to use blocks that are totally unrelated to the US Census.
+This is necessary for e.g. running BNA outside of the United States.
+The only items necessary to the BNA are:

+* Geographic boundaries
+* A unique identifier
+* Population data

 Blocks will be uploaded to your database at the location specified in your config file, unless you provide an alternate table name.
 If you started the Importer without a config file and don't explicitly specify a table, they will